hashgraph/hedera-hcs-sxc-java/README.md

   rotateKeyFrequency: 2
 ```

-Note that encryption must be enabled for rotation to work.
+Encryption can  be either be static where the same key is used throughout the life time of a communicating pair or rotating.
+The encryption plugin loaded earlier implements [Diffie Hellmann key exchange DHKE](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange)

-Encryption can  either be static where the same key is used throughout the life time of a communicating pair or rotating.
-The encryption plugin loaded earlier implements Diffie Hellmann key exchange (DHKE).
 Notice that when key rotation is enabled then the initial secret generated is replaced by the shared secret that is generated by the key rotation implementation; however,  encryption remains to be AES.
 Thus, the  symmetric key is used until rotation is triggered.
 This is permissible because the AES standard does not specify a structure on the key used, but it is important too ensure that the size of the key generated they key rotation scheme is the same as the size required by the encryption plugin.

-Key rotation is a background process and is only enabled when pairwise encryption is used and not universal encryption.
-The special instruction in the BPM can be parsed in the call-back as follows.
+Key rotation is a background process and is only enabled when pairwise encryption is used and will not work as intended when universal encryption is used.
+The special instructions in the BPM can be parsed in the call-back as follows.

 ```java
 Any any = Any.parseFrom(bpmFromCallback);